 What is Wordplay?

-The clever and witty use of words and meaning is known as wordplay (or wordplay, and also known as play-on-words).
+The clever and witty use of words and meaning is known as wordplay (or wordplay, also known as play-on-words).

-It entails forming entertaining and often humorous written and oral statements utilizing literary devices and techniques such as consonance, assonance, spelling, alliteration, onomatopoeia, rhyme, acronym, pun, and slang (to mention a few).
+It entails forming entertaining and humorous written and oral statements utilizing literary devices and techniques such as consonance, assonance, spelling, alliteration, onomatopoeia, rhyme, acronym, pun, and slang (to mention a few).

 The use of wordplay tactics draws on numerous parts of rhetoric, including spelling, phonetics (the sound and pronunciation of words), and semantics (the meaning of words) (meaning of words).